IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 ## Encrypting Requests

-You have the option of writing your own script for encrypting requests or using the provided [Python example script](#example-encryption-decryption-script).
+You have the option of writing your own script for encrypting requests, using a UID2 SDK, or using the provided [Python example script](#example-encryption-decryption-script).
 If you choose to write your own script, be sure to follow the field layout requirements listed in [Unencrypted Request Data Envelope](#unencrypted-request-data-envelope) and [Encrypted Request Envelope](#encrypted-request-envelope).

 ### Unencrypted Request Data Envelope